Travel Bargain destination

 and symbol of the city’s identity is the Fisherman’s Wharf.

-Believe It or Not" while on the other by steam pots of fresh crab cocktails,
+the other, by steam pots of fresh crab cocktails, fresh fish and nautical

-fresh fish and nautical supply stores.
-The name brand seafood restaurants,
+name brand seafood restaurants,

 Alioto’s, Castangnola's, The Grotto, or just the No. 9, which